-The level of revenues required from the retail electric rates for the Electric Division were determined through the analysis of the financial results and net income or net margins for FY 2014.
+The level of revenues required from the retail electric rates for the Electric Division were determined through the analysis of the financial results and net income or net margins for FY 2016.
 The Resolution requires that the Electric Division maintain a debt service coverage ratio of 1.25.

-Customers of the Electric Division of the City were charged for the electric service they received based on the City's rate schedules and contracts that were in place in FY 2014.
-A comprehensive cost-of-service and rate design study was completed in 2006 and subsequent rate analyses were completed in 2007, 2008, 2012, and 2013 to examine revenue requirements and revenue generation.
+Customers of the Electric Division of the City were charged for the electric service they received based on the City's rate schedules and contracts that were in place in FY 2016.
+A comprehensive cost-of-service and rate design study was completed in 2006 and subsequent rate analyses were completed in 2007, 2008, 2012, 2013, and 2015 to examine revenue requirements and revenue generation.
 Specifically, the 2006 rate study was conducted to address increased costs associated with a new power supply contract that became effective on July 1, 2006.
-The rate study recommended combining a number of rate classes and implementing rate increases on July 1, 2006.
+The rate study recommended combining several rate classes and implementing rate increases on July 1, 2006.
 The 2006 rate study also recommended an additional increase be implemented on January 1, 2007 to cover increased costs associated with operating the generating station.
 The 2007 and 2008 rate analyses re-examined Electric Division revenues and expenses and recognized additional revisions to power supply costs.
-As a result of these analyses, additional rate increases were implemented on July 1, 2007, July 1, 2008, and July 2012.
+Because of these analyses, additional rate increases were implemented on July 1, 2007, July 1, 2008, and July 2012.
 The July 2013 rate adjustments established the rate schedules utilized by the Electric Division today.

-Total energy sales increased from 710.3 GWh in FY 2012 to 723.1 GWh in FY 2013, an increase of 1.8 percent.
-Total revenue from sales to electric customers in FY 2013 was \$88.3 million, representing a decrease of \$3.6 million from FY 2012 rate revenue of \$91.9 million.
-In FY 2013, the average revenue per kWh for residential customers was 14.00 cents and the system-wide average price was 12.22 cents per kWh.
+Total energy sales decreased from 723 GWh in FY 2015 to 713 GWh in FY 2016, a decrease of 1.34 percent.
+Total revenue from sales to electric customers in FY 2016 was \$79.1 million, representing an increase of \$0.82 million from FY 2015.
+In FY 2016, the average revenue per kWh for residential customers was 12.49 cents and the system-wide average price was 11.07 cents per kWh.

 The Electric Division's largest cost in providing electric service to its customers is the wholesale cost of power purchased from the Pennsylvania New Jersey Maryland Interconnection (PJM) marketplace through its energy manager, TEA.
-From FY 2012 to FY 2013, the cost of power increased from \$58.9 million to \$65.4 million.
-Net income decreased from \$8.5 million in FY 2012 to \$6.2 million in FY 2013.
-The net income decrease in FY 2013 was due in large part to the increase in transfers out of the Electric Revenue Fund.
+From FY 2015 to FY 2016, the cost of power decreased from \$50.0 million to \$42.6 million.
+Net income was a positive \$3.0 million in FY 2015 and increased to a net income of \$7.2 million in FY 2016.
+General Administration expenses increased between FY 2015 and FY 2016, however, the net income increase in FY 2016 was due to a decrease in power supply costs and a decrease in retiree health care, while all other expenses stayed relatively constant.